corycollier/corycollier.com/README.md

 There is no database to this site.
 All of the content comes from markdown files that are part of the repository.

-I run it in production on [Docker](https://hub.docker.com/r/corycollier/corycollier.com/).
+I run it in production on [Docker](https://hub.docker.com/r/corycollier/apache-php/).

 I've run [Wordpress](https://wordpress.org/) and [Drupal](https://www.drupal.org/) for a platform in the past.
 Both are great platforms.
 For me though, I found that being able to just write markdown makes my life a lot happier.
-So, I came up with this site one afternoon, and I try to make it accomodate what I need.
+So, I came up with this site one afternoon, and I try to make it accommodate what I need.